The Applicant

 Section 5.
 Pay Scale Disclosure

-"Pay scales will be provided to Washington employees upon written request to their HRBP.
-Requests will be processed within 30 business days."
+"Pay scales provided to Washington employees on written request to HRBP.
+Processed within 30 business days."

 Section 8.
 Pay Discussion Policy

-"Employees may discuss their own compensation with colleagues.
-However, sharing compensation data of other employees obtained through HR system access or managerial authority is prohibited and may result in disciplinary action."
+"Employees may discuss their own compensation.
+Sharing other employees' compensation data obtained through HR system access or managerial authority is prohibited and may result in discipline."

 0 section(s) flagged